austento/password-guessing-game/README.md

 - As a user, I want to be able to view all of my previous guesses and hints while I am still guessing
 - As a user, I want to receive a score after I guess the password correctly

+- As a user, I want to choose between kinds of passwords to generate (alpha, numeric, or both)

+- As a user, I want to be able to save my progress on guessing a password
+- As a user, I want to be able to reload my progress on guessing an existing password